Roy-Kid/DMFF/docs/dev_guide/arch.md

 All parameters accepted by `potential_fn` should be differentiable.
 Non differentiable parameters are passed into it by closure (see code convention section).
 Meanwhile, if the generator need to initialize multiple calculators (e.g. `NonBondedJaxGenerator` will call `LJ` and `PME` two kinds of calculators), `potential_fn` will return the summation of two potential energy.

-Here is a pesudo code of frontend module, demostrate basic api and method
+Here is a pseudo-code of the frontend module, demonstrating basic API and method

 ```python
 from openmm import app